 - Are they likely to feel safe in the chair they are in?
-You can usually tell just by looking at the chair whether it is a good fit for the patient or over sized, and you can often read facial expressions if the patient is non verbal, to determine whether they are content or anxious and worried about the possibility of falling or sliding from their chair.
+You can often tell just by looking at the chair whether it is a good fit for the patient or over sized, and you can often read facial expressions if the patient is non verbal, to determine whether they could be content or anxious and worried about the possibility of falling or sliding from their chair.

 - Are they agitated in their chair?
 Are they constantly moving, trying to get a better sitting position or trying to stand up?
 Do they look like they are in pain?
 Improving their level of comfort can reduce agitation, allowing them to sit peacefully and rest.